 You don’t need to show the horizon in every shot you take, but you should always capture shots in which the horizon comprises the top 20-25% of the image.
 This will make for attractive photos that also provide solid context of the surroundings.

 Get it All

 Be sure to get the entire building or shopping center into a single shot.
 You wouldn’t deliver a shoot of a residence with only fragmented photos of the garage, roof, etc. without including a shot of the entire home.
 For larger properties, this will mean flying high and far.
-For some massive properties like shopping malls or apartment communities, you might need to collect several overlapping images that can later be stitched into an orthomosaic.
+For some massive properties like shopping malls or apartment communities, you might need to collect several overlapping images that can later be stitched into an orthomosaic or panorama.

 Pylons are simply the entrance signs you see when entering the property.
 These often contain the most up-to-date information on who the property’s current occupants are, and if the list is impressive, your client will be sure to want to show that off.